-Expertise: Government Relations
+Expertise: Codes and Regulations, Government Relations

 The Fire Equipment Manufacturers’ Association (FEMA), a trade association representing manufacturers of fire extinguishers and fire extinguishing systems, turned to our firm to help enhance political positioning for the fire extinguishing industry on a national, state and local level among regulators, policy makers and key influencers.
 Among the challenges FEMA faced were state fire codes which allowed for the removal of fire extinguishers in buildings that were fitted with fire sprinklers, a policy which had a major financial impact the industry.
 Each state’s fire code mandates the number and placement of extinguishers required in buildings.